kexiZeroing/kexiZeroing.github.io/src/posts/vue-reactivity-clone.md

 ```

 ### Render function
 When using the render function instead of templates, you'll be using the `h` function a lot.
 It creates a VNode (virtual node), an object that Vue uses internally to track updates and what it should be rendering.
+These render functions are essentially what is happening "under the hood" when Vue compiles your single file components to be run in the browser.

 ```vue
 <script>